Skip to Content

 Hotels in Austin are EXPENSIVE!
 There are a lot of options and a lot of different areas you can stay in so it can also become very overwhelming to find the right place.

-We ended up at the Fairmont Austin because we found a reasonable deal and we liked the location.
+I ended up at the Fairmont Austin because I found a reasonable deal and I liked the location.
 Also… rooftop pool… need I even say more!?
-See room rates and availability here
+See room rates and availability

-If you’re looking for a more budget friendly option with an apartment style hotel, we were considering Mint House At the Hatchery.
+If you’re looking for a more budget friendly option with an apartment style hotel, I was considering Mint House At the Hatchery.
 But you do sacrifice location a bit to stay here (alternatively, they also have a Mint House on South Congress).
 They offer reasonably priced, modern and updated style apartments, and a more local experience to your stay.
-See room rates and availability here.
+See room rates and availability.

-For a brand name hotel, we were also considering the Homewood Suites in the Rainy Street Historic District.
+For a brand name hotel, I was also considering the Homewood Suites in the Rainy Street Historic District.
 Homewood Suites offers larger rooms with a full kitchen and even has breakfast included!
-See room rates and availability here.
+See room rates and availability.

 fairmont-austin-pool-at-sunset-views